-The teeth are chiefly composed of mineral salts.
-Acids have a great affinity for these, and when brought in contact with the teeth corrode or dissolve them, and in this way make their surfaces rough, and bring about their destruction.
+The teeth are composed chiefly of mineral salts.
+Acids have a great affinity for these, and, when brought in contact with the teeth, corrode or dissolve them, in this way making their surfaces rough, and bringing about their ultimate destruction.
+Another fatal error committed by most manufacturers is that all their preparations are put up with a view to flatter the palate by sweetening.
+This, of course, makes the use of large quantities of sugar or similar ingredients necessary.